tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 As with Jekyll, Hugo allows you to write in Markdown, add frontmatter content in YAML (or TOML or JSON) at the top of your Markdown pages, and more.
 In this sense, Hugo shares a lot of similarity with Jekyll.

 Hugo has a robust and flexible templating language (Golang) that makes it appealing to designers, who can build more sophisticated websites based on the depth of the platform (see [Hugo's docs here](https://gohugo.io/documentation/)).
-But the main selling point behind Hugo is that it builds your site fast.
+Go templating has more of a learning curve than templating with Liquid in Jekyll, and the docs might assume more technical familiarity than many users have.
+Still, the main selling point behind Hugo is that it builds your site fast.
+This speed factor might be enough to overcome other issues.

 ### Comparing speed with Hugo with Jekyll